Home Healthcare Healthcare Basics Vaccinations in Spain

 • those above the age of 64 years old;

-• those at any age who have medical disorders and are at increased risk for severe complications from influenza, such as healthcare workers and residents of nursing homes or other chronic care facilities.
+• those at any age who have medical disorders and are at risk for severe complications from influenza, such as healthcare workers and residents of nursing homes or other chronic care facilities.

 According to the Spanish Paediatrics Association (AEPap), “every woman of childbearing age should be adequately immunized before pregnancy, so that during pregnancy she and the fetus do not suffer from any preventable disease.”
 And ideally, the woman should enter pregnancy immunized against measles, mumps and rubella, but not less than four weeks before the date of conception.
 During pregnancy, women are especially vulnerable to flu infections, so in any trimester of gestation and if this falls in the vaccination period of October to December, it is advisable to receive immunization against pertussis, diphtheria, and tetanus (Tdpa).